BruOp/personal-website/content/blog/ibl/index.md

 }
 ```

-Notice how little code is actually for calculating our new terms -- most of it is just texture reads and setup.
-Finally, to demonstrate the output with a more complicated mesh (and for a bit of continuity with the other blog posts), let's render the Flight Helmet gltf model:
+Notice how little code is actually for calculating our new terms -- most of it is just texture reads and setup that we'd need to do for direct lighting as well.

-TODO: Add flight helmet screenshot

 While I've included most of the shader code used, the entire example is available [here](https://github.com/bruop/bae) as `04-pbl-ibl`.
 Note however that it uses non-standard GLTF files, that have had their web-compatible textures swapped out with corresponding DDS files that contain mip maps, generated using the `texturec` tool provided as part of BGFX.
-BGFX does not provide an easy way to invoke the equivalent of `glGenerateMipmap`, so I've created a little python script to pre-process the GLTF files.
+BGFX does not provide an easy way to invoke the equivalent of `glGenerateMipmap`, so I've created a small python script to pre-process the GLTF files, located in the scripts portion of that folder.

+## Future Work

+- The multiscattering BRDF we presented here is only presented for image based lighting.
+[McAuley]() goes into some detail into how we can extend it for area lights using [Heitz's]() linearly transformed cosine approach.
+- My model doesn't fully support the GLTF spec, not even close.
+I still need to add better support for Occlusion, Emissive, scaling factors and non-texture uniforms (`baseColor` for instance can be encoded as a single `vec4`).
+I'm trying to do this bit by bit while implementing other algorithms.
+- Some of my irradiance textures exhibit odd 'ringing', likely due to the uniform sampling of the hemisphere.
+In the end, I used the same sampling rate as [Sascha Willems]() in his PBR IBL implementation, but the problem persists with certain environment maps.